Lithocarpus hallieri

 Lithocarpus hallieri is a tree in the beech family Fagaceae.
 It is named for the German botanist Johannes Gottfried Hallier.

 Description

 Lithocarpus hallieri grows as a tree up to 45 m tall with a trunk diameter of up to 90 cm.
 The greyish brown bark is smooth, flaky or lenticellate.
 Its coriaceous leaves measure up to 24 cm long.
 The brown acorns are roundish and measure up to 4.5 cm across.

 Distribution and habitat

 Lithocarpus hallieri is endemic to Borneo.
-Its habitat is mixed dipterocarp to montane forests from 400 m to 2600 m altitude.
+Its habitat is mixed dipterocarp to montane forests from 400 m to 2600 m elevation.